asaikali/spring-observability/docker/postgres/README.md

 To customize the configuration:

-1. Create or edit the `pg-env` file in the same directory as the `pg` script
+1. Create or edit the `pg.env` file in the same directory as the `pg` script
 2. Set the desired values for any of the variables
 3. Run the `pg` commands as usual

-Example `pg-env` file to change the PostgreSQL port and password:
+Example `pg.env` file to change the PostgreSQL port and password:

 ```bash
 PG_PORT=15434
 PG_PASSWORD=my_secure_password
 ```

-When the `pg-env` file is present, the `pg` script will automatically use the values from the file instead of the defaults.
+When the `pg.env` file is present, the `pg` script will automatically use the values from the file instead of the defaults.

 ## Notes

 - The containers are configured to restart automatically unless explicitly stopped.
 - To completely reset the database and pgAdmin, use the `clean` command.
-- If the `pg-env` file is not present, the default values will be used.
+- If the `pg.env` file is not present, the default values will be used.

 ## Port Conflict Detection